Bleysiker/Bleysiker/README.md

   <p>
  We managed to finish it in time for a RutaN event in Medellín, where we took fourth place
     <p>
- The game is available for download in the page and only requires a mouse to play
+ The game is available for download in the page and only requires a mouse to play.
 </div>
 </p>
 </td>